bchainhub/payto-rl/README.md

 # Payto-RL

-`payto-rl` is a TypeScript library for handling Payto resource locators (PRLs).
+`payto-rl` is a TypeScript library for handling Payto Resource Locators (PRLs).
 This library is based on the [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) API and provides additional functionality for managing PRLs.

 ## Installation

-You can install the `payto-rl` package using npm or yarn:
+Install the `payto-rl` package using npm or yarn:

-### Using npm

 ```sh
 npm install payto-rl
 ```

-### Using yarn

 ```sh
 yarn add payto-rl